Stanley R. Sloan

-John Davenport, Ph.D., is a Professor of Philosophy and Director of the Peace and Justice Studies Program at Fordham University.
-He also served as Associate Chair of Philosophy and Associate Director of Environmental Studies at Fordham, and in various offices for the Kierkegaard Society USA -- most recently as Society President.
-Professor Davenport has published and instructed widely on topics in free will and responsibility, existential conceptions of practical identity, virtue ethics, motivation and autonomy, theories of justice, and philosophy of religion.
-He has published and spoken about the need for a federation of democracies, and is currently working on a book titled A Federation of Democracies: Towards Universal Basic Rights and the End of Tyranny.
+John Davenport, Ph.D., is Professor of Philosophy and Director of the Peace and Justice Studies Program at Fordham University.
+He also serves as Associate Chair of Philosophy and Associate Director of Environmental Studies at Fordham, and in various offices for the Kierkegaard Society USA -- most recently as Society President.
+Professor Davenport has published widely on theories of justice, the rule of law, human rights, democratic theory, and other topics in philosophy including theories of autonomy, free will and responsibility, existential conceptions of practical identity, virtue ethics, and philosophy of religion.
+He has published and lectured on the need for a federation of democracies, culminating most recently in a book titled A League of Democracies: Cosmopolitanism, Consolidation Arguments, and Global Public Goods (2021).
 He holds a Ph.D. in Philosophy from the University of Notre Dame and a B.A. in Philosophy from Yale University.

-Kenneth Weisbrode, Ph.D. is an Assistant Professor of History at Bilkent University, Turkey and has written and edited several books, including Old Diplomacy Revisited: A Study in the Modern History of Diplomatic Transformers; Churchill and the King: The Wartime Alliance of Winston Churchill and George VI; and The Atlantic Century: Four Generations of Extraordinary Diplomats who Forged America's Vital Alliance with Europe.
-He is also the co-founder of the Toynbee Prize Foundation's Network for the New Diplomatic History, and holds a Ph.D. in History from Harvard University.
+Kenneth Weisbrode, Ph.D. is a diplomatic and cultural historian currently an Assistant Professor of History at Bilkent University, Turkey.
+He received his PhD from Harvard University, where he studied under Akira Iriye and the late Ernest May.
+He is the author of Old Diplomacy Revisited: A Study in the Modern History of Diplomatic Transformers; Churchill and the King: The Wartime Alliance of Winston Churchill and George VI; and The Atlantic Century: Four Generations of Extraordinary Diplomats who Forged America's Vital Alliance with Europe.
+He is the co-founder and managing editor of the journal New Global Studies, which seeks to promote an interdisciplinary and world-historical study of international relations.
+He also founded the Toynbee Prize Foundation's Network for New Diplomatic History, and holds a Ph.D. in History from Harvard University.